 Thomas Odermatt, the Swiss-born chef famous for his hearty and healthy Roli Roti food trucks in San Francisco, isn't a huge fan of turkey, but he's grown to love this holiday.
 Because turkey is typically known for being dry and unexciting, Odermatt adapted his recipe for porchetta (hand-rolled pork tenderloin, wrapped in crispy pork belly) for something that's not only extremely flavorful, but relatively easy to cook considering it makes for an impressive reveal at the dinner table.

 “This recipe calls for a deboned turkey, which is a lot of work,” says Odermatt.
 “To make it easier, order your turkey at your local butcher and ask them to give you a deboned butterflied double breast, as flat and even as possible.”

-Eating at a restaurant allows everyone to be present and enjoy each other's company.
-That is until you've hand enough "family time" and are ready to get out of there.
+While it might seem indulgent, experts say that dining out could actually save you money since prices for staples such as turkey, eggs, bread and butter are up substantially this year.
+Plus, eating at a restaurant allows everyone to be present and enjoy each other's company.
+That is until you've had enough “family time” and are ready to get out of there.
 Giving up your table is the perfect excuse to wrap things up (and it's much easier to duck-out after dinner when you're not at someone's house).

 In terms of where to go, opt for a classic place that will offer all the trimmings you've come to expect.
 Old standbys like McCormick and Schmick's, Smith & Wollensky, Fleming's and Daily Grill are all open and offer their standard menus along with specialty holiday spreads.
 What's more, they're often served family style—which not only makes ordering easier but ensures you'll likely get to take some leftovers home too.